Setting up Kubernetes cluster with Kubernetes Engine

 - name: kc-cr-secret

-EOFName Info PROJECT_NAME Project name in the KakaoCloud console -
+EOFName Information PROJECT_NAME Project name in KakaoCloud Console where Container Registry was created -

-Deploy the service to access the example project client.
-The service will be created as a LoadBalancer type.
+Deploy a service to access the example project client.
+The service is created as a

 apiVersion: v1